 Step Three: Exfoliator

-Use a gentle, non-irritating exfoliator 2-3 times per week to promote cell turnover, unclog pores, allow for better product absorption and keep skin looking youthful.
+Use a gentle, non-irritating exfoliator 2-3 times per week to unclog pores, remove dead skin cells, and to keep skin looking youthful.
 Koreans often use gommage peels that allow dead skin to simply roll off with a mix of botanical and fruit extracts.They use this kind of peel at my favorite facial that I go to in Chinatown in New York City after they do my extractions.
 At home, I like to keep it simple with Fresh’s Sugar Face Polish.
 I’ve used this product since I was in college and it seems to leave my face feeling silky and smooth afterwards.

 Step Four: Toner

 Toner acts as a way to prep the skin, so it’ll absorb the following treatments better.
 It is important that you don’t use a toner that is too harsh on your skin.
 This is one of my favorite steps, because it makes me feel so revitalized after I do it.
 Beauty Water by Son & Park is one of my favorite products of all time.
 I totally swear by it.
 It smells wonderful, is super light, and makes you feel refreshed.
 Just add a generous amount to a cotton square and circle your face, starting with your t-zone area, during both morning and night.